 The first thing I asked when I arrived in China over 4 years ago was how to say ‘hello’ and ‘thank you’.
 I insisted on saying ‘谢谢’ for everything and got upset when people didn’t say it back to me when I held a door or did some other trivial deed.
 I tried to ask several people how to say ‘please’ and although I was taught 请 (qǐng), I never heard it used by the local people.

 Please, and thank-yous were drilled into me from a young age and it was really hard for me to accept that in China, it’s just not necessary to say them that often.

-I had a taxi driver once who told that since I was the one giving him the money why was I the one saying thank you?
+I had a taxi driver once who told me that since I was the one giving him the money why was I the one saying thank you?
 I did see his logic, but I still said thank you to him and gave him a few English lessons.

-I even have a Chinese friend who told that since we were friends, I really didn’t have to say thank you for things.
+I even have a Chinese friend who told me that since we were friends, I really didn’t have to say thank you for things.
 I still say thank you to my close friends for all kinds of things, but it does make you wonder if it’s overkill…

-Anyway, over the next 4 years of being in China, I did begin to learn some things about politeness and etiquette in China (I’m still learning, honestly), and it may be different to what I’m used to, but it’s just as important.
+Anyway, over the next 4 years of being in China, I did begin to learn some things about politeness and etiquette in China (I’m still learning, honestly), and it may be different from what I’m used to, but it’s just as important.

 Below are 10 Polite Expressions in Chinese that you can use in different situations.
 To read more about the characters used and to see the pinyin, click on the red-linked character sentences.